ptone/curbside/docs/install-cloudshell.md

 This file has comments that explain each step - if you wish to perform them one by one.

-Once the install is complete
+Once the install is complete, additional instructions should open here, otherwise click [this](install_complete.md)